Remote backup storage options¶

 Required: NO

-The path (sub-folder) to the backups inside the container.
-If undefined, backups are stored in the container root directory.
+The path to the data directory in the bucket.
+If undefined, backups are stored in the bucket’s root directory.

 storage.azure.credentials.key¶